Fvenza-Tech/GitHub-Overview/README.md

 # GitHub-Overview
-This repo was created to review git and github for beginers as a rebot for ongoing learning
+This repo was created to review git and github for beginers, and a SME rebot for ongoing learning.